jpespartero/scrap-filmaffinity/README.md

 A Python script to export your FilmAffinity movie ratings and details to a CSV file.
 This tool helps you download your personal movie ratings data for offline use or data analysis.

+## Disclaimer

+This tool is intended for **personal use only**.
+Its sole purpose is to help the user **download their own movie ratings** from FilmAffinity for offline use, data analysis, or personal projects.

+This project is **not affiliated with, endorsed by, or associated with FilmAffinity** in any way.

+Please respect the terms of service of FilmAffinity.
+Use this code responsibly and **only to access your own data**.

+If you are a representative of FilmAffinity and have any concerns, feel free to open an issue or contact me for prompt removal or modification.

 ## Attribution

 This project is based on the original work by [@renefs](https://gist.github.com/renefs/a10a3e9f17b30edf431619ddcc629f2e).
 The code has been modified and enhanced for improved functionality and maintainability.